A family motorhome hire roadtrip is on the bucket list of many, and we’d like to make it easy!

 Tip #1: Plan your route

 This is vital!
-Ensure that you factor in a 15 minute stop every 2 hours, and expect a couple of shorter ones in between!
+Ensure that you factor in your family motorhome hire road trip, a 15 minute stop every 2 hours, and expect a couple of shorter ones in between!
 It’s a good idea to check online for towns with good spots to stop with kids – parks with a playground, family friendly country pubs or a national park.
+Remember your motorhome comes with a kitchen!
 Generally speaking, Australia does this well with lots of playgrounds, particularly in coastal towns.

 Tip #2: Safety First

-The last thing you want to do is to have to unpack the whole car just to find a band aid for a scratched knee.
+The last thing you want to do is to have to unpack every bag just to find a band aid for a scratched knee.
 Have a first aid kit with all the basics at arm’s reach, including tweezers, thermometer and fever medication, just in case!
 We recommend putting it in a small backpack, along with hats, insect repellent and sunscreen.
 (See Tip #3 for more essentials)

 Tip #3: What to Pack